Codeinwp/wp-product-review/readme.txt

 == Screenshots ==

 1. Screenshot 1 Wrap-up review widget that is added at the end of the posts
-2. Screenshot 2 User Review Options added to wp comments
+2. Screenshot 2 Review comment on a scale of 5 with slider rating
-3. Screenshot 3 Fully configurable theme options
+3. Screenshot 3 Review comment on a scale of 10 with slider rating
+4. Screenshot 4 Review comment with star rating
+5. Screenshot 5 Settings configuration screen
-4. Screenshot 4 Rich Snippets displayed in Google
+6. Screenshot 6 Rich Snippets displayed in Google

 for more you can check out